The best brush pen calligraphy supplies for beginners – Brush Pen Edition: Everything you need to get started with brush pen calligraphy.

 This book is a little bit more advanced.
 It is excellent for beginners, but it takes it a step further, like showing you how to digitize your lettering.
 It has several alphabet ideas and advanced techniques.
 This book also gives you many tutorials on creating different styles of art prints.

 One of my favorite parts of this book is that it gives you ways to find inspiration for your calligraphy journey and 100 prompts to inspire you and encourage you to keep lettering.

 HB Pencils are my favorite.
 Any pencil really will do, but I always try to use Tombow Pencils.
 This is because I like their quality and are easier to erase.

 I gave you a comprehensive list of the best calligraphy supplies for beginners.
-In this blog post, I listed several options about the supplies you’ll need.
 Now, you don’t have to buy everything, pick one to try, then move to the next.
 Choose what works best for you.
 Also, don’t let the lack of calligraphy supplies stop you from starting calligraphy.
-If you want to start today, all you need is pen and paper.
+If you want to start today, all you need is a pen and paper.
 Practice until you get the basics down, then move to the next step once you get your calligraphy tools.

 I hope you find this tutorial helpful and don’t hesitate to reach out with any questions.

 You’re always welcome to our Facebook Group with like-minded calligraphy lovers like you.
 In the group, we have daily prompts to help you learn and improve your new favorite hobby!